11 May 2022

 - Cultural and educational questions

-This is a project of the Royal irish Academy and Notre Dame
+This is a project of

 In this podcast series host Rory Montgomery talks to ARINS authors about their analysis of the most significant questions of policy and public debate facing the island of Ireland, north and south, post-Brexit.